 4. to achieve a resolution that is acceptable to all parties and that meets their interests and needs

-Once my appointment is agreed, I will send an e-mail confirming dates and listing a number of preliminary matters to be agreed (timing of an agreed bundle, position papers, venue, those attending etc) and include my standard mediation agreement to be agreed with any changes required by the parties.
+Once my appointment is agreed, I will send an e-mail confirming dates and listing a number of preliminary matters to be considered (timing of an agreed bundle, position papers, venue, those attending etc) and include my standard mediation agreement to be agreed with any changes required by the parties.

 My objective in pre-mediation discussions is to learn enough about the case to determine how the overall mediation should be structured to optimize the prospects of resolution when clients are bought together and all these intake steps have one single aim in mind – increasing the likelihood that the participants will move more quickly into productive negotiations when we meet in-person.

 Unless I am requested otherwise, if the dispute does not resolve on mediation day, I will follow-up with the participants (usually counsel in the first instance) as I see aftercare as an important aspect of my role as a mediator who does not give up.